-- (1) On March 1, 2023, the GP's board of directors approved a minimal distribution to the limited partner in the sum of ILS 1 million (approx. \$0.3 million), to be used for payment of the supervisor's fees and the trustee's fees and expenses, in accordance with the provisions of the trust agreement. - (2) On March 27, 2023, the GP's board of directors approved, after receiving the recommendation of the GP's Financial Statements Review Committee, a profit distribution in the sum total of \$60 million (\$0.05112 per participation unit), with the record date for the distribution being April 9, 2023, and the said profit distribution performed on April 20, 2023. - (3) On May 10, 2023, the GP's board of directors approved, after receiving the recommendation of the GP's Financial Statements Review Committee, a profit distribution in the sum total of \$50 million (\$0.04260 per participation unit), with the record date for the distribution being May 22, 2023, and the said profit distribution was performed on June 15, 2023. - (4) On August 20, 2023, the GP's board of directors approved, after adopting the recommendation of the GP's Financial Statements Review Committee, a profit distribution in the sum total of \$50 million (\$0.04260 per participation unit), with the record date for the distribution being August 30, 2023, and the said profit distribution will be performed on September 14, 2023. - (5) On August 20, 2023, the Board of Directors of the GP authorized a minimal distribution to the limited partner in the sum of ILS 0.5 million (approx. \$0.1 million), to be used for payment of the supervisor's fees and the trustee's fees and expenses, in accordance with the provisions of the trust agreement.
+- (1) On 1 March 2023, the GP's board of directors approved a minimal distribution to the limited partner in the sum of ILS 1 million (approx. \$0.3 million), to be used for payment of the supervisor's fees and the trustee's fees and expenses, in accordance with the provisions of the trust agreement. - (2) On 27 March 2023, the GP's board of directors approved, after receiving the recommendation of the GP's Financial Statements Review Committee, a profit distribution in the sum total of \$60 million (\$0.05112 per participation unit), with the record date for the distribution being 9 April 2023, and the said profit distribution performed on 20 April 2023. - (3) On 10 May 2023, the GP's board of directors approved, after receiving the recommendation of the GP's Financial Statements Review Committee, a profit distribution in the sum total of \$50 million (\$0.04260 per participation unit), with the record date for the distribution being 22 May 2023, and the said profit distribution was performed on 15 June 2023. - (4) On 20 August 2023, the GP's board of directors approved, after adopting the recommendation of the GP's Financial Statements Review Committee, a profit distribution in the sum total of \$50 million (\$0.04260 per participation unit), with the record date for the distribution being 30 August 2023, and the said profit distribution was performed on 14 September 2023. - (5) On 20 August 2023, the GP's board of directors authorized a minimal distribution to the limited partner in the sum of ILS 0.5 million (approx. \$0.1 million), to be used for payment of the supervisor's fees and the trustee's fees and expenses, in accordance with the provisions of the trust agreement. - (6) On 15 November 2023, the GP's board of directors approved, after adopting the recommendation of the GP's Financial Statements Review Committee, a profit distribution in the sum total of \$50 million (\$ 0.04260 per participation unit), with the record date for the distribution being 27 November 2023.
+The said profit distribution will be performed on 21 December 2023.